Johnlon/integrated-circuit-tester/README.md

 NB: The high level voltage on the Zif socket is approx 4.8v.

 NB.
-This whole thing is probably over engineered and/or under engineered, but it does work as I built it.
-I suspect that cheap IC identification devices on eBay probably don't bother with series protection resistors at all and almost certainly can't detect tri-state devices - but I could be wrong.
-Leaving out either of these features would be a big simplification but I wasn't happy with the omitting short circuit current limiting resistors, which seem advisable when running the device in circuit identification mode where the software has no idea what's in the socket.
+This whole thing is probably over engineered and/or under engineered, but I've built it and it works.
+I suspect that some cheap IC identification devices on eBay probably don't bother with series protection resistors at all and almost certainly can't detect tri-state devices - but I could be wrong.
+Leaving out either of these features would be a big simplification for me but I wasn't happy with the omitting short circuit current limiting resistors, which seem advisable when running the device in circuit identification mode where the software has no idea what's in the socket.

 NB.
-Worst case CMOS output resistance about 50Ohms http://www.ti.com/lit/an/scla007a/scla007a.pdf
+Worst case CMOS output resistance about 50 &Omega; and will typically be a lot less - http://www.ti.com/lit/an/scla007a/scla007a.pdf

 Software
 ========